Year 7 (11+) Entry

 - Entrance Assessments in English, Mathematics, General Knowledge and Non-Verbal Reasoning

 - an interviews morning: including group activities and 1 individual interview

 - a confidential report form your child's current school

 Below we set out the process for applying for Year 7 (11+).
-Click on the arrows next to the headings to find out more about the different aspects of applying to Year 7.
-If you have any further queries, please do not hesitate to contact the Admissions Team on 01372 822423 or email firstname.lastname@example.org
+If you have any further questions, please do not hesitate to contact the Admissions Team on 01372 822423 or email firstname.lastname@example.org

 Key Dates for applying for Year 7 (11+)